ljk28/MP1/README.md

 and
 https://www.youtube.com/shorts/Y03AqLiBMGk
 This saved me from having to use javascript and kept things neat and tidy on the webpage.
-Espcially benefical for the FAQ page.
+Espcially benefical for the FAQ section.
 The user can easily access the extra information by a siple click on the heading/tag.
 ## Homepage
 <p style="text-align:center">